top of page

 Summary:

 • Interest rates on Government bonds finally moved above the year over year inflation rate in the middle of 2023.
+Making them attractive for the first time in a number of years.

 Economic and Monetary Outlook: